rcazzara/seldovia/_people/Minano_Jim.md

 of the President or otherwise according to law".

 US General Land Office records list James G. Minano as owner of a tract of land in Kenai.
-He also was the owner of a fishing boat named "Polly" that had been built in Seldovia.
+There he lived alone in a cabin upriver from the cannery.
+His homesite was near a tidal estuary, which made it a choice location for wildlife and birds.
+He trapped furs in the winter, commercial fished in the summer and grew ample garden fare to garnish the moose meat.

-In January 1948, while living in Kenai, Jim Minano was involved in the apprehension of a murder suspect Bill Frank(e) there.
+In January 1948, while living in Kenai, Jimmy was involved in the apprehension of a murder suspect Bill Frank(e).
 Jim alerted the U.
-S. Marshall Alan Peterson that there had been a murder and was deputized with several others to find the suspect.
+S. Marshall Alan Peterson that there had been a murder, and he was deputized with several others to find the suspect.
 Despite the possibilities posed by the accumulated manpower and firepower, the conclusion was
 anticlimactic: The accused, William "Bill" Frank, surrendered to the marshal, was taken into custody, and freely admitted to killing Ethan Cunningham after an argument.
 There is still speculation as to the cause of the murder and most agreed that it was a jealous husband.

-After the murder Martha Cunningham moved to Anchorage and became a nurse.
+>After the murder, Martha Cunningham moved to Anchorage and became a nurse.
 She was briefly remarried and then divorced, returning to her first married name.
 Before she died, in 1973, Martha Cunningham made a gift to the City of Kenai that has kept alive her Alaska family name.
 In August 1971, she offered to donate a two-acre tract of her homestead land on the Kenai River to be used as a public park and to be named Cunningham Memorial Park.
 Council members unanimously voted to accept the offer.

+Jimmy also was the owner of a fishing boat named "Polly" that had been built in Seldovia.

 James Grafton Minano died April7, 1961 Alaska at the age of 51.
 He is buried in an unmarked grave in the Seldovia City Cemetery, Lot \#168.